pinin4fjords/shinyngs/README.md

 ## Synopsis

 This package will construct Shiny dashboards for a variety of next-generation sequencing and other applications.
-But I'm currently porting a large script for RNA-seq type downstream analyses, so for now all it does is produce a heatmap builder as a toy example.
+But I'm currently porting a large script for RNA-seq type downstream analyses, so for now all it does is produce a heatmap builder or a 3D PCA plot as toy examples.

 The app uses Shiny modules (http://shiny.rstudio.com/articles/modules.html), the learning of which was one of the motivations of producing this package.
 The provision of modules as reusable components should enable the simple production of a variety of applications in future.

-For the heat map and future applications, data must be in the SummarisedExperiment structure of the GenomicRanges package.
+For the heatmap and future applications, data must be in the SummarisedExperiment structure of the GenomicRanges package.
 This allows multiple expression matrices to be stored, alongside experimental variables and annotation.

 ## Code Example